puppetlabs/bolt/documentation/writing_plans.md

 ### Collect facts from the targets

 The facts plan connects to the target and discovers facts.
-It then stores these facts on the targets in the inventory for later use.
+It stores these facts on the targets in the inventory for later use.

 The methods used to collect facts: